blaze/blaze/docs/design/blaze-execution.md

 One fundamental aspect of both blaze and dynd is deferred execution.
-For supporting deferred and cached execution at the low level, just one small step above the ckernel interface, is the deferred dynamic kernel.
+For supporting deferred and cached execution at the low level, just one small step above the ckernel interface, is the deferred ckernel.
 This object provides a simple interface to building a ckernel whose structure has already been determined up to the dynd type level, and just needs dynd metadata and a kernel type (i.e. single or strided) to